edakturk14/ethernaut-game/README.md

 contract.abi
 await contract.owner() --> look at who the owner is

-Bottom line: do no use tx.origin for authorization. makes the smart contract vulnerable to a phising attack.
-The attacker can trick someone into starting the transaction.
+Bottom line: Do NOT use **tx.origin** for authorization!
+This makes the smart contract vulnerable to phishing attacks since the attacker can trick someone into starting the transaction.
+You can read more on the security considerations page over [here.](https://docs.soliditylang.org/en/v0.8.16/security-considerations.html?highlight=tx.origin#tx-origin)

 #### Solution:
 1. Create a new smart contract on Remix.
 Deploy the telephone contract.;